 There is absolutely no difference between mulled wine and Glühwein.
 Glühwein is the name commonly given to hot spiced wine in Germany and Austria.

 Mulled wine (or Glühwein) tastes like cinnamon, cloves and other spices used in the recipe.
 It usually has a citrusy taste that comes from oranges (or other citrus fruits) that were infused in the wine.
-It's usually on the sweeter side, although it can have a slightly acidic taste from the alcohol.
+It's usually on the sweeter side, although it can have a slightly acidic taste from the wine.

 Mulled wine is an alcoholic beverage made from red wine.
 Some of the alcohol may evaporate during the heating process but most of it will remain even after cooking.
 Most mulled wines have an alcohol content between 7% and 14%.